OpenAutomationTechnologies/openPOWERLINK_V2/Examples/X86/Linux/gnu/demo_cfm_8139_qt/readme.txt

 $ ../demo_userapp_qt/demo_userapp_qt

-Starting the stack by pressing the button "Start EPL Stack" in the Qt application.
+Start the stack by pressing the button "Start EPL Stack" in the Qt application.